squidfunk/terraform-aws-cognito-auth/README.md

   [github-image]: https://img.shields.io/github/release/squidfunk/terraform-aws-cognito-auth.svg
   [github-link]: https://github.com/squidfunk/terraform-aws-cognito-auth/releases

+**WIP - NOT YET READY FOR PRODUCTION**

 # Terraform AWS Cognito Auth

-A Terraform module to setup a serverless Authentication as a Service (AaaS) provider in front of API Gateway using AWS Cognito.
+A Terraform module to setup a serverless and easily customizable Authentication as a Service (AaaS) provider in front of API Gateway using AWS Cognito.

 ## Architecture